Truth vs. NEW$, Inc Part 1 (11 Aug 2025) with Don Grahn, Brian Davidson and Joachim Hagopian

 That's the Israeli way.

-The minister was referring to, was referring on Saturday to his objection to the gradual plan to fully occupy the enclave as he favored an immediate and sweeping carnage coupled with illegal Israeli settlements in Gaza.
+The far-right minister was referring to, was referring on Saturday to his objection to the gradual plan to fully occupy the enclave as he favored an immediate and sweeping carnage coupled with illegal Israeli settlements in Gaza.

-The war cabinet approved Prime Minister Netanyahu's gradual plan to fully occupy Gaza and displace Palestinians from the north to the south, a move that has faced opposition from Israeli due to the danger it poses to the lives of captives.
+The war cabinet approved Prime Minister Netyahu's gradual plan to fully occupy Gaza and displace Palestinians from the north to the south, a move that has faced opposition from Israeli due to the danger it poses to the lives of captives.

-Even the Israeli military, the chief of staff, has been opposed, and Netanyahu unsurprisingly threatened to fire him if he didn't go along with it.
+And Netanyahu unsurprisingly threatened to fire him if he didn't go along with it.

-Yeah, that's Smollrich.
+Yeah, that's Smolrich.

 He's an animal himself.